JacopoMazza/AP_project_utils/planet_creation_handbook_1.md

 >[!note]
 >Due to the fact that the AI does not have to handle Start/Stop, you should not worry about getting any requests when stopped, these are redirected appropriately in the common code.
->The common code will automatically reply with `Stopped` whenever the planet is stopped for specific messages.

 # Breaking changes in the last commit.
 This section is for those who had implemented a working planet before the last commit which merged this [PR](https://github.com/unitn-ap-2025/common/pull/95).